rodekruis/IBF-system/interfaces/IBF-svelte/README.md

 # IBF Svelte Dashboard

 A lightweight, embeddable frontend for the IBF (Impact-Based Forecasting) system built with Svelte, TypeScript, and Vite.
-This dashboard provides a modern, high-performance alternative to the original Angular frontend with 90% smaller bundle size and superior performance.
+This dashboard provides real-time disaster monitoring and forecasting with seamless EspoCRM integration.

 ## 📋 Table of Contents